-You can see that team A has the smallest odds and is a favorite.
+You can see that team A has the smallest odds and is a favourite.
 If you bet on team A you will have to risk over £100.
-In this particular case you will have to put down £150 in order to win £100.
-With the other odds the case is the opposite.
+In this particular case, you will have to put down £150 to win £100.
+With the other odds, the case is the opposite.
 Team B will bring you £100 if you bet £50, team C will bring you £100 if you bet £16.67 and team D will bring you £100 if you bet only £10.
-This is not easy to understand but you get used to it and it doesn’t bother you down the line.
+This is not easy to understand, but you get used to it, and it doesn’t bother you down the line.

 2.2.
 Fractional odds are quite popular in the United Kingdom.

 For example, you have 4/7 odds for boxer A and 3/2 odds for boxer B. To understand this you have to know that fractional odds, which are smaller than 1, mean a favourite and vice versa – the others point towards the outsider.
 It’s clear that the favourite is boxer A. Once again, the bettor has to put down over €100 in order to win €100 if he is looking for a win from the favourite and vice versa if he bets on a surprise from the outsider.
 In this case, the player has to risk €7 in order to win €4 from the first bet.
 If, however, he uses the second one, he can win €3 by betting €2.
 This is the basic scheme.